Inside: Don’t miss out on these chilaquiles verdes, a traditional Mexican breakfast option that will quickly become a regular on your meal plan!

 Chilaquiles are a breakfast staple in Mexico.
 There are red chilaquiles and green chilaquiles, depending on the type of salsa that you decide to make.

 If you have been to Mexico, you may know that the breakfasts there are very big and elaborate.
 For that reason, it may seem a bit intimidating to make if you are used to busy mornings.
 That is why it is important to prepare and organize.
-I can promise that if you follow the simple steps of this recipe, you will be able to enjoy this authentic Mexican recipe without taking very much time.
+I can promise that if you follow the simple steps of this recipe, you will be able to enjoy this authentic Mexican breakfast recipe without taking very much time.

 For the salsa, you just need to blend all of the fresh ingredients – including tomatillo, cilantro, and of course, jalapenos – boil them, let it cool and store in the refrigerator until you are ready to serve the chilaquiles in the morning.

-I always like to make extra salsa that I can then store in my freezer in plastic bags or in an airtight container.
+Expert Tip: I always like to make extra salsa that I can then store in my freezer in plastic bags or in an airtight container.
 If you choose to do this, you will have plenty of salsa ready whenever you need it!

-To bring out all of its flavor, you need to roast it over a high heat until it is completely darkened – as if it were burned.
+To bring out all of its flavors, you need to roast it over a high heat until it is completely darkened – as if it were burned.
 Once that occurs, you put it in a resealable plastic bag, which will then make it easier to remove the skin and seed after about 10 minutes.

-Products you may need for this recipe:
+Products used in this recipe: